kakush30/Project-7-AB-Test/README.md

 ## Sizing

-With Retention, the estimate page views 4741212.
+With Retention, the estimate page views is 4741212.

-But the days require for this experiment with even max traffic of one would be 4741212/40000 = 119 days.
+But the days require for this experiment with even max traffic of 1 would be 4741212/40000 = 119 days.
 As time is too long, its best to remove Retention from experiment.

 Now, the days required would be 685325/40000 = 17 days.